Q: How do I evaluate media sources?

 - Be particularly wary of bias when viewing web pages.
 Anyone can create a web page about any topic.
 YOU must verify the validity of the information.

 When you have finished answering these questions, you will have a good idea of whether the website/media source is reliable.
 There is no single system of evaluation of media sources.
-See our Research Guide on Evaluating Websites for a tutorial and checklist.
+See the Library 101 Research Guide page "Evaluate Your Sources" for more information.

 For more information